Acupressure for a cold

 Acupressure for nausea

-Nausea can have different causes.
-It can occur when your vestibular system is struggling, for example in motion sickness.
+Nausea can have various causes.
+It can occur when your vestibular system is struggling, for example, with motion sickness.
 Nausea can occur during pregnancy and as a side effect of conventional cancer treatment.
 And of course, if you have eaten something wrong.
 In that case, nausea and vomiting are a good response from the body.

-Do you suffer from headaches with nausea?
-Then read the acupressure tips in the article Weekend Headaches.
+Are you experiencing headache with nausea?
+Then read the acupressure tips in the article Weekend Headache.
 See the link at the bottom of the page.

 Acupressure can help reduce nausea.
 Press on the acupuncture point P-6 or NeiGuan for a few minutes.
 This point is located on the inside of your forearm between the tendons, 3 fingers above your wrist.
 The illustrations below from www.kanker.nl show how to locate and massage P-6.